 Wrapping up the conversation, Kate raised a topic well known to communicators.
 "We’re always asking for a seat at the table," she said.
 "But what’s the point if once you have it you still let people tell you what to do or push you around?"

 Trudy agreed.
 "We have to be determined to push and not give up.
 We need to have and hold that seat and we must prove our relevance.
-We need to stop worrying about the position and instead just grab it.
+And we need to stop worrying about the position and instead just grab it.
 Put yourself in the frame, show your relevance, and shape the future."

 A Seat at the Table: the Transformation of Internal Communicators